Chapter 13 Outline:

 Water on the feet of the disciples indicates the cleansing of the Rebound Technique, which enters you into fellowship with the Holy Spirit.

 Notice in this scene that Jesus did not have to have His feet washed.
 This is analogous to the Doctrine of Impeccability.
-He was Non Posse Peccare, and Posse Non Peccare.
+He was Non-Posse Peccare, and Posse Non Peccare.
 Which are Latin phrases used to indicate that our Lord was “not able to sin” in His Deity and “able not to sin” in His humanity.
 The humanity of Christ was temptable but able not to sin.
 The deity of Christ was neither temptable nor peccable.
-Jesus Christ in hypostatic union was, therefore, temptable but impeccable.
-The temptations were real but our Lord was able not to sin.
+Jesus Christ in hypostatic union was, therefore temptable but impeccable.
+The temptations were real, but our Lord was able not to sin.
 Therefore, He was impeccable or without sin of His own.

 Yet, the disciples needed to have their feet washed.
 They had Old Sin Natures and periodic carnality.
 Therefore, Jesus washed their feet.
 This is a picture of Christ providing the basis of “rebound” by means of the Cross.

-Foot washing is analogous to Rebound after salvation as a means of the Grace Apparatus for Perception (GAP) with the result of producing divine good.
+Foot washing is analogous to Rebound after salvation, as a means of the Grace Apparatus for Perception (GAP) with the result of producing Divine good.

-So our Lord began the process of forgiving our sins after He recalled His Personal Sense of Destiny and physically preparing Himself, as a man should, to conduct His priestly servant responsibilities.
+So, our Lord began the process of forgiving our sins after He recalled His Personal Sense of Destiny and physically preparing Himself, as a man should, to conduct His priestly servant responsibilities.

-The next word of interest is the word for “poured”.
-This too is asterisked for a Dramatic Present Tense in the Greek but translated with the past tense in the English.
+The next word of interest is the word for “poured*.”
+This too is asterisked for a Dramatic Present Tense in the Greek, but translated with the Past Tense in the English.

 Also throughout the Bible, “water” [HUDOR – ὕδωρ (hoo’-dore)] is analogous for the Word of God.
 Therefore, the devil is trying to throw his negative cosmic influence into the souls of people, while the Lord Jesus Christ is working to wash man clean by throwing His Word into the souls of people.
 Our Lord poured the water into a basin, NIPTER – νιπτήρ (nip-tare’), which is from NIPTO – νίπτω (nip’-to) (which we will see below).
 NIPTER means, “a vessel for washing the hands and the feet,” “a basin.”

-Ex 12:22, “You shall take a bunch of hyssop and dip it in the blood which is in the basin, and apply some of the blood that is in the basin to the lintel and the two doorposts; and none of you shall go outside the door of his house until morning.”
+Exo 12:22, “You shall take a bunch of hyssop and dip it in the blood which is in the basin, and apply some of the blood that is in the basin to the lintel and the two doorposts; and none of you shall go outside the door of his house until morning.”

-When you connect the blood spots of the lintel and two doorposts you will see a cross.
+When you connect the blood spots of the lintel and two doorposts, you will see a cross.

-See also Ex 35:16; Lev 8:11; 1Kings 7:30-38 (Solomon’s temple and the Basins for cleansing); and Zech 9:15 for further analogies in regards to “basin” and the cleansing of Jesus Christ upon the Cross.
+See also, Exo 35:16; Lev 8:11; 1Kings 7:30-38 (Solomon’s temple and the Basins for cleansing); and Zech 9:15 for further analogies in regards to “basin” and the cleansing of Jesus Christ upon the Cross.

 The Ingressive denotes entrance into a state or condition.
 He began His Royal High Priestly service.

-The Indirect Middle voice is appropriate because it stresses the Lord as producing the action of the verb but unlike the Active voice it also stresses some effect back to Him.
-So the word chosen for our Lord to begin the process of washing the disciple’s feet, the process of cleansing all of mankind from their sins, is a word that means rulership in the Middle voice.
-This is a first glimpse at our Lord’s right to have bestowed on Him His third royal patent of the “King of kings and Lord of lords”.
-Because of His saving work to cleanse us of our sins the Father bestowed on Jesus Christ in hypostatic union a new royal title.
+The Indirect Middle Voice is appropriate, because it stresses the Lord as producing the action of the verb, but unlike the Active Voice, it also stresses some effect back to Him.
+So, the word chosen for our Lord to begin the process of washing the disciple’s feet, the process of cleansing all of mankind from their sins, is a word that means, “rulership” in the Middle Voice.
+This is a first glimpse at our Lord’s right to have bestowed on Him His third royal patent of the, “King of kings and Lord of lords.”
+Because of His saving work to cleanse us of our sins, the Father bestowed on Jesus Christ in hypostatic union a new Royal Title.
 Therefore, Christ rules because of His act of cleansing – pouring out the water.
-The Middle voice also reminds us that the cleansing act of our Lord is intended to gather a royal family to accompany our Lord’s new royalty.
-So His action of cleansing brings honor to Him and gathers a family for Him, as the Middle voice represents the subject as acting upon himself or concerning himself.
+The Middle Voice also reminds us that the cleansing act of our Lord is intended to gather a royal family to accompany our Lord’s new royalty.
+So, His action of cleansing brings honor to Him and gathers a family for Him, as the Middle Voice represents the subject as acting upon Himself or concerning Himself.

-The phrase “to wash” is NIPTO, which means to wash an extremity, e.g. hands or feet.
-This is an Infinitive in the Present tense and Active voice.
-With the infinitive we add “to” to the sentence, e.g. “to wash”.
+The phrase “to wash” is NIPTO, which means, “to wash an extremity, e.g. hands or feet.”
+This is an Infinitive in the Present Tense and Active Voice.
+With the infinitive, we add “to” to the sentence, e.g. “to wash.”

-Next is the Genitive, Masculine, Plural of MATHETES, which means pupil, student or disciple.
-The Genitive of possession tells us it was their feet that were washed.
+Next is the Genitive, Masculine, Plural of MATHETES – μαθητής (math-ay-tes’), which means, “pupil, student, or disciple.”
+The Genitive of Possession tells us it was their feet that were washed.
 They needed to Rebound.
 Our Lord went from one to the other of the disciples’ feet.

 Salvation is not the issue here; rebound is the issue.
 Why?
 Because rebound is necessary for the Grace Apparatus for Perception (GAP), rebound is necessary for service.

-Christ became our servant at the Cross, so that we could be His slaves in our spiritual walk.
+Christ became our servant at the Cross, so that we could be His slaves in our Spiritual walk.
 1 Cor 4:1; Eph 6:6; Phil 1:1; Rev 1:1; cf. Rom 16:18

-Then we have, “and to wipe”, which is also an Infinitive in the Present, Active of EKMASSO, which means to knead or to wipe off clean.”
+Then we have, “and to wipe,” which is also an Infinitive in the Present, Active of EKMASSO – ἐκμάσσω (ek-mas’-so), which means, “to knead or to wipe off clean.”

-The last phrase we have is TO LENTION HOS EIMI DIAZONNUMI for “the cloth which to be girded”.
+The last phrase we have is TO LENTION HOS EIMI DIAZONNUMI for, “the cloth which to be girded.”
 This is drawing our attention back to the Priestly Servant’s cloth that was used to wash and dry the disciples’ feet.

-So we take away from this passage that in order to receive the water of Jesus Christ, (the Word of God), we must wash our feet, (confess our sins / rebound), by receiving the towel of Jesus Christ, (remembering the Cross at Calvary and subsequent resurrection).
+So, we take away from this passage that in order to receive the water of Jesus Christ, (the Word of God), we must wash our feet, (confess our sins / rebound), by receiving the towel of Jesus Christ, (remembering the Cross at Calvary and subsequent resurrection).
 For the communicators of the Word, the principle is the same.
 In order to teach the Word of God as a humble priestly servant, we must lead in the confession of sins, by recalling the efficacious work of Jesus Christ on the Cross.